atreyasha/sentiment-argument-mining/src/README.md

 $ ./init.sh
 ```

-1. Firstly, you will be prompted to initialize a pre-commit hook which will keep python dependencies up-to-date in `requirements.txt`.
+**i.** Firstly, you will be prompted to initialize a pre-commit hook which will keep python dependencies up-to-date in `requirements.txt`.
 This is only necessary if you are further developing this repository.

-2. Secondly, you will be prompted to download and deploy the UNSC and US election debate corpus.
+**ii.** Secondly, you will be prompted to download and deploy the UNSC and US election debate corpus.
 This will download and unzip the corresponding files.

 ### 3. Preprocessing